laurentganne/across-workflows/README.md

 ### Install unzip

-Needed by the workflow we will run below.
+Unzip is needed by the workflow we will run below.
 For example on ubuntu, run:

 ```bash
 sudo apt install unzip